Lemon Nutrition: Small Fruit, Useful Acid Chemistry, and Real Limits

 Lemon often improves diet quality through behavior, not through massive nutrient load.

 If lemon makes vegetables, fish, beans, and whole-food meals more appealing, intake goes up.
+The gap between what a food contains and what your body actually absorbs is covered in more detail on the bioavailability page.
 That is a meaningful nutrition effect in real life.

 Iron Absorption Context